Scientific Name

 Stapelia leendertziae is an attractive succulent that forms large clumps of green, shortly pubescent stems with small tubercles on the angles and purple mottling towards the tips.
 The stems are quadrangular, decumbent with a short ascending base, and can grow up to 8 inches (20 cm) long and 1 inch (2.5 cm) thick.

-The plant is most conspicuous in bloom due to its unique large flowers arising near the base of stems on short, stout peduncles.
+The plant is most conspicuous in bloom due to its unique, large flowers, which arise near the base of the stems on short, stout stalks.
 The flowers are purple-brown to dark purple, bell-shaped to urn-shaped, and appear in late summer.
-They can reach up to 3.2 inches (8 cm) in length and nearly equal in diameter.
+They can reach a length of 3.2 inches (8 cm) and are nearly equal in diameter.

 Several species are fairly easy to grow.
 Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete water withdrawal during the winter months.
-A minimum winter temperature of 50 °F (10 °C) is acceptable, providing plants are kept dry.
-A heated growing bench or incubator may help delicate plants to get through the colder months.
+A minimum winter temperature of 50°F (10°C) is acceptable if the soil is kept dry.
+A heated growing bench or incubator can help delicate plants survive the colder months.
 However, many species live under shrubs in their habitat and prefer light shade rather than full sun.

 A gritty compost is essential, and clay pots are advisable for the more delicate species.
 Some growers prefer mineral-only compost to minimize the chance of a fungal attack on the roots.
 A layer of grit on the compost's surface prevents moisture from accumulating around the base of stems.